aptly-dev/www.aptly.info/content/doc/aptly/mirror/edit.md

 -   `-filter-with-deps=false`: when filtering, include dependencies of matching packages as well
 -   `-architectures=`: global flag to change architectures list.
+-   `-with-sources=false`: download source packages in addition to binary packages

 In order to apply new filtering settings, [update](/doc/aptly/mirror/update/) mirror.